 They question the posture advice that teenagers and adults often get not only from their doctors but also what they see and hear online.

-“[Your head] is designed so you can look forward, to the left, to the right, look up—and yes, look down,” wrote Dr. Bronnie Thomposon, who teaches at the University of Otago in New Zealand on living well with chronic pain.
+“[Your head] is designed so you can look forward, to the left, to the right, look up—and yes, look down,” wrote Dr. Bronnie Thomposon in her blog, who teaches at the University of Otago in New Zealand on living well with chronic pain.

-She pointed out that many of the biomechanical measurements do not account for living tissues and our adaptive brain and nervous system.
+She pointed out that many of the biomechanical measurements do not account for living tissues and the adaptive brain and nervous system.

 “If you hold any muscle in one position for long enough it will probably be uncomfortable,” Thompson wrote.
 “It’s a good thing to feel uncomfortable not because you’re doing any damage to the area, but because it means you’ll move.”